Michiel-Verhulst/VGO-Minesweeper/README.md

 ## Extensions

-MineSweeper 'PERSONAL NAME' offers some additional features to enhance your gaming experience:
+MineSweeper offers some additional features to enhance your gaming experience:

 - **Mouse Hover Effects:** When you move your mouse over a square, it lights up, providing visual feedback to help you navigate the board more easily.